Blog Article

 The Highest-Leverage Data Project Most Organisations Haven't Started

 A sports and entertainment organisation asked us to map its customer-facing systems.
-We found six different versions of "the customer," and one root cause quietly holding back both personalisation and partner revenue.
+We found six different versions of 'the customer' and one root cause quietly holding back both personalisation and partner revenue.

-but no way of knowing whether the person who bought a ticket last month was the same person who'd downloaded the app, answered a survey, or made a donation.
+We saw this during a tech landscape assessment for a sports and entertainment organisation with no shortage of customer-facing technology but no way of knowing whether the person who bought a ticket last month was the same person who'd downloaded the app, answered a survey, or made a donation.

 The organisation's systems mapped out to six, each running in its own lane:

-• An e-commerce platform with its own accounts and purchase history
+• An ecommerce platform with its own accounts and purchase history.

-• A branded app with its own user base and engagement data
+• A branded app with its own user base and engagement data.

-• Marketing tools messaging whoever they'd been given data on
+• Marketing tools messaging whoever they'd been given data on.

-• Survey tools capturing feedback and preferences
+• Survey tools capturing feedback and preferences.

-• A donations platform with its own donor records
+• A donations platform with its own donor records.

 Each system did its job well.
-The problem was that nothing connected them: no unified ID, no shared data layer, no way to say with confidence, "this is one person, and here is their full relationship with us."
+The problem was that nothing connected them: no unified ID, no shared data layer, no way to say with confidence, "this is one person, and here is their full relationship with us".

 One root cause, four symptoms